The Bullitt Prize: $100,000 Springboard for Change

 • Have demonstrated academic, professional, or grassroots leadership that advances the conservation and environmental justice movement

-The goal is to broaden, strengthen, and diversify the current and future leadership of the environmental movement by investing in emerging leaders advancing conservation and environmental justice efforts in the Pacific Northwest.
+The Bullitt Prize seeks to broaden, strengthen, and diversify the current and future leadership of the environmental movement by investing in emerging leaders advancing conservation and environmental justice efforts in Washington state.

 The Prize consists of $100,000, split over two years ($50,000 in year one, and the remaining $50,000 in the second year).